US-JOET/EVerest/docs/tutorials/how_to_yocto/index.rst

 =======================================

 #.
 Set up a Yocto development environment.
+TODO: Create more hand-holding steps, since it is not obvious what will need to be followed exactly and what won't.
    ..
 TIP::
       The `Yocto Project Quick Build`_ guide is an excellent place to start.